huggingface/ai-hardware-leaderboard/README.md

--> the philiosphy no manual ops or anything docker run that serve a openai container request -> no crazy docker argument (meaning sensible default) What is benefit you show your hardware support the latest and greatest -> need to be in TGI or vLLM (or strong community demand for another backend such a llama.cpp, like support on edge device) cannot expected user to learn a new framework
+-> the philiosphy no manual ops or anything docker run that serve a openai container request -> no crazy docker argument (meaning sensible default) What is benefit you show your hardware support the latest and greatest -> need to be in TGI or vLLM (or strong community demand for another backend such a llama.cpp, like support on edge device (or should i do ollama directly)) cannot expected user to learn a new framework
 -> contribute hardware to run nightly ci on it

 -> simpler only a single request

 hardware to support (use generic name and then give more info about the specific hardware)
-- nvidia gpu
+- nvidia gpu (done)
-- intel cpu
+- intel cpu (in-working)
 - intel habana
 - intel gpu
 - google tpu
 - aws inferentia
 - amd gpu
 - amd cpu
+- apple silicon cpu
 (use their logo)
 -> simple green box if compatible